-VR Zuckerberg shares details on some of Facebook’s AI aid to the Red Cross in Puerto Rico
+VR Mark Zuckerberg discusses how Facebook is using AI to aid the Red Cross in Puerto Rico

 Here’s a small way to start building your resistance to Y Combinator rejections